Creating concepts to constructing cantilevers…

 Architect Mabel O.Wilson wears here bold cat-eye glasses frame.
 Image source: Bard Graducate

-The resurgence of classic style eyewear has seen the re-popularisation of 1950's spectacles design.
+The resurgence of classic styles of mid-century eyewear has seen the re-popularisation of 1950's spectacles design.

 Architect Mabel O.Wilson proudly wears her heavily cat-eyed glasses frame to great affect.
 This is a bold style with a strong 1950's kitsch aesthetic.